anikash1232/adapter-pattern-library/README.md

 ### Try your Adapter!
 1. In your main class, create a UNCBuildingImpl object.
 2. Add a bunch of campus buildings.
 Example: `unc.add("sitterson hall", "computer science");`
-   Note: you cannot get directions between two buildings unless you add them to your UNCBuildingAPI object.
+   Note: you cannot get directions between two buildings unless you add them to your UNCBuildingApi object.
 Also, it is extremely important that you spell the building name correctly or you'll get issues when the Nominatim calls are made to get the coordinates.
 3. In a try-catch block, create a WDS object and pass your API key.